 The Ann Rylands Small Donations programme makes grants of up to £1,500 to support smaller charities across the UK providing support for older people, people with disabilities or others facing difficulties in their lives.

 In normal times the Trust receives many more appeals than it can support and this has been exacerbated by Covid-19; which has imposed additional pressures on many charities and disrupted their normal income streams.
-In recent weeks the volume of applications to the Trust has been ten times the usual level.
+In recent months the volume of applications to the Trust has been five times the usual level.

 Applications are only accepted from charities registered and operating within the UK.
-The Trust does not accept applications from individuals, faith-based charities, from charities whose annual income exceeds £5million or for multi-year funding.
+The Trust does not accept applications from individuals, faith-based charities, or from charities whose annual income exceeds £5 million.

-Charities considering whether to apply when the on-line system re-opens should ensure that they have read the guidelines for the programme.
+Before applying charities should ensure that they have read and comply with the guidelines for the programme.